abdul-542004/KickShot-Arena/README.md

 ## Game Architecture
 The architecture includes three main classes, each implemented in separate header (hpp) and implementation (cpp) files:
   1. **GameObject Class (Base, Abstract)**: Provides a common interface and shared attributes for all game objects, with virtual functions for extension by derived classes.
-  2. **Ball Class (Derived)**: Inherits from GameObject and implements specific attributes and behaviors for the ball, such as movement and collision detection.
+  2. **Ball Class (Derived)**: Inherits from GameObject and implements specific attributes and behaviours for the ball, such as movement and collision detection.
-  3. **Palet Class (Derived)**: Inherits from GameObject and encapsulates specific attributes and behaviors for the pallet, overriding virtual functions to provide unique implementations.
+  3. **Palet Class (Derived)**: Inherits from GameObject and encapsulates specific attributes and behaviours for the pallet, overriding virtual functions to provide unique implementations.

 ## How to Play